rocketmlhq/rmldnn/tutorials/Hyperparameter optimization using Optuna for Breast Cancer Segmentation/README.rst

       }
   }

-``Note: Kindly change model file name as what is there inside Best_Model directory.``
+``Note: Kindly change model file name as what is there inside best_model directory.``

 This will save the predictions as an ``HDF5`` file under ``./predictions/``.